Fighting Climate Crisis

 Highest Rainfall in Thirty Years During 2019

-Records indicate that 2019 had the highest amount of rainfall in 30 years on the Marches Mosses – 1080 cm (425 inches).
+Records indicate that 2019 had the highest amount of rainfall in 30 years on the Mosses – 1080 cm (425 inches).
 The changes at Fenn’s and Whixall Mosses, where huge variations in rainfall put more pressure on the rare, specialist bog plants that are basis for the ecosystem’s sustainability.

 Climate change analysis by UK scientists indicates that the climate is changing and will continue to change.
 Forecasters believe winters will continue to be wetter and summers drier as a result of the changing climate.